urschrei/pyzotero/doc/index.rst

     .. py:method:: Zotero.collection_items(collectionID[, search/request parameters])

         Returns items from the specified collection.
-This includes sub-collection items
+This does not include items in sub-collections

         :param str collectionID: a Zotero collection ID
         :rtype: list of dicts